isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    As of Kea version 2.7.4, ``only-if-required`` and ``require-client-classes`` have been renamed to ``only-in-additional-list`` and ``evaluate-additional-classes`` respectivley.
-The original names will still be accepted as input to allow users to migrate but will eventually be unsupported.
+The original names will still be accepted as input to allow users to migrate but will eventually be rejected.

 .. note::